- 1 large / or 2 medium-small eggplants (600g)

 - Heat ghee/oil in a small chef’s pan/sauté pan on medium.
 Add the garlic, ginger and onion.
 Cook for a couple of minutes until onion starts caramelising.
 Add tomato, eggplant flesh and all the spices.
 Reduce heat to medium-low and cook for 10 minutes mashing the flesh occasionally to get a dip with a lovely silky consistency.
 Adjust seasoning.

-- Remove from heat, garnish with fresh coriander and serve hot with flatbread or crackers.
+- Remove from heat, garnish with fresh coriander, top with nigella seeds/chilli flakes/olive oil and serve hot with flatbread or crackers.